 Fact is, suicidal ideation and behavior may make the scene.
-For that reason I’ve included information regarding the National Suicide Prevention Lifeline at the end of the article.
+For that reason I’ve included emergency resources at the end of the article.

 What causes psychotic features in major depressive disorder?

-More to true cause, it’s believed that a combination of genes and stress can generate the production of certain chemicals in the brain that contribute to psychotic features.
-And it’s thought that the stress hormone, cortisol, may be involved.
-It’s significant that high levels of cortisol are often found in people with depression.
+Among them are dopamine and serotonin.
+And it’s thought that the stress hormone cortisol may be involved.
+It’s significant that high levels of cortisol are often found in folks with depression.